Guidelines for Special Topics Courses

 Special topics courses are initiated through standard department and college course proposal and curriculum procedures.
 The dean's signature on the memo of intent indicates that the course has gone through curriculum review and is approved.
 Once approved at the college level, the college announces the course to the campus community using the memo of intent.
 Courses not advertised before the course is offered will not be approved; any sections already scheduled will have to be cancelled.
-Exceptions may be made with prior approval; contact Curriculum Services.

 After the two-week period for response, forward a hard copy of the memo of intent to Undergraduate Education (zip 680), attn: Curriculum Services.
 Attach any responses the college received and indicate how concerns were resolved.
 Include a copy of the course outline or syllabus.
 A CPCR/Course Proposal and Change Request Form is not required.
-Unless you receive a specific objection from Academic Affairs within 30 days of the response deadline, schedule the course for the appropriate term.
+Unless you receive a specific objection from Curriculum Services within 30 days of the response deadline, schedule the course for the appropriate term.
 Please insert a specific course title when scheduling the course.
 It must be inserted in the correct field (not the "notes" area) or student transcripts will not show the course title.
-Contact Holly Soldavini (x4158) for help with adding the title or if you have problems scheduling the course.
+Contact Holly Ferguson (x4158) for help with adding the title or if you have problems scheduling the course.

 Memo of Intent